SoySauceZhu/StringArtThreader/documents/preProject.md

 - Problem: How to control the spinning board with high precision. i.e. 360 pins will need precision better than 1 deg.
   - 1. Well designed and well adjusted closed loop controller.
-  - 2. Coloring the circumference of the circle with black and white color to describe the angular position. (still a feedback control system)
+  - 2. Coloring the circumference of the board with black and white color to describe the angular position. (still a feedback control system)
   - 3. Naively, using servo motor.
 Tell it to rotate 136 deg. (open loop system)

 # Mechanical